 I started making carrot puree for my girls when they were babies and then one day, I decided to turn it into an adult soup by adding some onion and thyme to it.
 This version takes it to another level by adding Kale and Chickpeas, so it’s incredibly hearty as well as incredibly healthy with vitamins, nutrients, fiber, and protein!

 You can double or even triple this recipe and prep it ahead for lunches for the week or freeze for a later date when you need a quick reheat dinner to turn to!

 Carrot Soup Recipe – Kale adds extra Nutrition!

 Kale is a delicious addition to this Carrot Soup.
 I love using kale in all kinds of recipes these days.
 I put kale in my morning smoothie, lunch salads or one-bowl concoctions, and into a variety of dinner dishes.
 Kales is great for digestion with it’s fiber content.
 It’s also filled with so many nutrients, vitamins, folate and magnesium.
 It’s not only incredibly healthy, it’s incredibly versatile and adds flavor, texture, and color to this soup!

-The chickpeas are the next addition to this soup which give it a protein boost, provide even more depth of flavor and give additional texture to the soup.
+The chickpeas are the next addition to this soup which provide even more depth of flavor and give additional texture to the soup.
 Chickpeas are also loaded with fiber and protein, which make this soup a complete meal!
 I love adding chickpeas to my Mediterranean Sheet Pan Dinner and my Family Chickpea & Veggie Coconut Curry!